Homeroom (TV series)

 Homeroom is an American sitcom that aired on ABC from September 16 to December 17, 1989.
-The series stars stand-up comedian Darryl Sivad as a fourth grade teacher at an inner-city school.
+The series stars stand-up comedian Darryl Sivad as a fourth grade teacher at an inner-city school, Langford Academy.
 ABC executives created the show as a vehicle for Sivad after seeing his routine on The Tonight Show Starring Johnny Carson.

 Premise

 The series follows Darryl Harper (Sivad), a highly paid advertising copywriter who decides to quit his job to teach underprivileged kids at P.S.
 391, an inner city school in New York City.
 Darryl's wife Virginia (Penny Johnson) supports his choice but Virginia's father, Phil Drexler (Bill Cobbs) does not.
 Phil frequently voices his disapproval to Darryl that he feels is his right as Darryl and Virginia live rent-free in the brownstone Phil owns and also lives in.